Kew railway line: Services

 On opening, a steam train shuttle service at 20–25-minute intervals, with through trains to the city provided in the peaks.
-After the electrification of the line, a 20-minute though service from the city was provided, and from 15 April 1923 trains were through-routed with the Fawkner line (today's Upfield line) at the same headway, with services increased to every 15 minutes from December 1924.
+After the electrification of the line, a 20-minute through service from the city was provided, and from 15 April 1923 trains were through-routed with the Fawkner line (today's Upfield line) at the same headway, with services increased to every 15 minutes from December 1924.

 The decline in services on the line began on 24 November 1930 when non-peak through services to the city were ended.
 Off-peak the line operated as shuttle from Hawthorn, using a single ABM Swing Door motor car, every 15 minutes on weekdays and every 20 minutes on Sundays.
 This had a negative effect on patronage as people found changing trains inconvenient.
 On 29 November 1937 through services were eliminated during afternoon peak, with the train paths taken by services on the line to Ashburton (today's Alamein line).
 Bus substitution off peak begun on 5 June 1939 due to still falling patronage, with a local shuttle train operating from Hawthorn during peak hours and on Sunday mornings.
 By October 1939 the Sunday morning trains were also cut.

 In 1941, there was only a peak-hour service to and from Kew by train, with 13 return trips, from 5.21 am to 9.13 am and 12 trips in the evening, from 3.35 pm to 7.04 pm.
 The remainder of services were provided by a road motor service at 15-minute intervals, via Denmark Street, Power Street and Burwood Roads.
 On 18 August 1952 all regular passenger services were withdrawn.
 The next year weekend Railway bus services were also withdrawn.
 In 1954 the weekday off-peak bus services were withdrawn, and in 1956, all remaining bus services were cancelled.